MischaU8/yumyum/modelling/create-a-cosmetic-bottle_1VNbc9ePgKc.md

-to use them as guides for the loft patch the holes with the patch tool to create a solid then add Phillips to the edges create a new curve up top and press C to cut the solid assign a material to the top Solid add
+to use them as guides for the loft patch the holes with the patch tool to create a solid then add fillets to the edges create a new curve up top and press C to cut the solid assign a material to the top Solid add